marklchaves/gallery-image-captions/README.md

 The **GIC plugin** overrides the WordPress gallery shortcode function to create a [hook](https://developer.wordpress.org/plugins/hooks/).
 With this _hook_ you can do a little bit more than just displaying the caption.

 Some premium themes hide the caption completely.
 This leaves photography lovers like me scratching their head and spending precious time cobbling together makeshift caption blocks.

+---

+## Installation

+1. Upload the **contents** of plugin zip file to the `/wp-content/plugins/gallery-image-captions` directory, or install the plugin through the WordPress plugins page directly (wp-admin > Plugins > Add New > Upload Plugin).
+1. Activate the plugin through the 'Plugins' page.

+---

 ## Official Plugin Page